 Daniel Hale, MD, is a graduate of the University of Texas Medical School in Dallas and completed his pediatric residency at the Medical University of South Carolina in Charleston, S.C.

 After completing his pediatric endocrinology fellowship at Children's Hospital of Philadelphia, Dr. Hale served on the faculty at the University of Pennsylvania in Philadelphia.
 He then returned to his native Texas, where he was the division chief of pediatric endocrinology and diabetes at the University of Texas Health Science Center at San Antonio.
 While in Texas, he developed the pediatric clinical research center.
 Subsequently, he directed numerous clinical research projects and played a significant role in the Chromosome 18 Clinical Research Center.
 He returned to Pennsylvania to become the division chief of pediatric endocrinology and diabetes at Penn State Health Children's Hospital.

 Penn State Health Children's Lancaster Pediatric Center

 Penn State Health Pediatric Specialties

-Penn State Health Medical Group - Camp Hill Family Practice and Pediatrics
+Penn State Health Medical Group - Camp Hill Family Medicine and Pediatric Specialties

 We accept a variety of health insurance plans and will submit claims on your behalf.
 Certain coverage restrictions may apply based on your individual benefit package.